JAForbes/pgzx/readme.md

 [CONNECTION]

-Pass a postgres connection string (just like psql), you can instead specify host/user etc as flags, or omit it entirely and use the defaults
+- Pass a postgres connection string (just like psql)
+- AND/OR Specify host/user etc as env flags (PGHOST, PGUSER, PGPORT)

 [ZXOPTIONS]